Fourth Course Online , 12 –16 April 2021

 The course will tour to Malta, Norway, Netherlands and possibly other countries.
 Click here for more details about the venue.

 The SciCulture Intensive Course is a 5-day science, arts and entrepreneurship transdisciplinary course for undergraduates, postgraduates, researchers, professionals, and educators using an inclusive co-creation, student-led design process towards real world benefits.
-We have invited expert speakers from 5 countries: the UK, Norway, Netherlands, Greece and Malta.
+We have invited speakers from 5 different countries: the UK, Norway, Netherlands, Greece and Malta.

 Expect long days but fun, hands-on and project-based activities.
 The course uses a design thinking process to bring diverse groups of people together to explore different scenarios that can address societal challenges.
 We invite participants to imagine alternative paradigms towards progressive action, while developing skills and a network that will last for years.
 For our April 2021 we will be moving to an online format, we are striving to produce a program that will be equally as engaging, and result in the same rewarding experience for all participants.
 The theme of this course will be 2050: The future wellbeing of cities in a world in crises.